anish632/dmv-adventure-finder/GITHUB_PAGES_SETUP.md

 2. Ensure the repository is public (GitHub Pages requires public repos for free accounts)
 3. Wait a few minutes for the first deployment to complete

-### If API calls fail:
+### If AI suggestions don't work:
-1. Make sure your backend is deployed and accessible
+1. Check if you've added the `GEMINI_API_KEY` secret
+2. Verify the API key is valid and has credits
-2. Check the browser console for CORS errors
+3. Check the browser console for any errors
-3. Verify the backend URL in `services/geminiService.js`
+4. The app will use fallback suggestions if the API fails

 ### If the build fails:
 1. Check the GitHub Actions logs